-Despite being soundly trounced in the first mission and narrowly escaping becoming cat food in the second, we are having a blast.
+Despite being soundly trounced in the first mission and narrowly escaping becoming cat food in the second, we are having a blast, at leat we carry one of our anti snoring pillows everywhere we go.
 So much so that I’m considering transforming the 90’s game Dark Forces into an Imperial Assault campaign Kyle Katarn and Jan Ors would make appearances as new heroes, and there would be new weapons and enemies aplenty.

 As I mentioned in the last post, with pottery you have lots of ways to screw up your piece.
 With the two cups below, I discovered one more of those ways.

 #1 – Great White glaze with Sapphire rim. #2 – Weathered Bronze with white interior.

 These are cups that I’ve been slipcasting from a mold I made.
 I’ve been using Laguna White Star slip to make the cups, and have loved how sturdy they are when they pop out of the mold.

 Now, a lot of things “bisque fire” at the same temperature.
 This is the first firing, the one before you start glazing it.
 Then, your glaze firings can be all over the place.
 Here is where I got confused.
 My clay was labeled for glazing at something called “Cone 05” (with a Zero) – around 1800 degrees.
 I had instead been firing them to the very confusingly named “Cone 5” (without a Zero) which can be up to 2200 degrees.
 You can see it above, but that extra 300 degrees meant that my clay was actually starting to bubble and melt right along the rim.